Natural Remedies As Treatment: Herbs For Depression

 Counseling and treatment options: Talk to a doctor before taking any herbs for depression

 Talk to a doctor before taking any herbs or supplements to treat depression symptoms.
-While most of these herbs and supplements can be safe when taken on their own in low doses, seek the knowledge of an expert in complementary and integrative health to ensure that you are correctly supplementing in the appropriate amounts.
+While many herbs and supplements can be safe when taken on their own in low doses, seek the knowledge of an expert in complementary and integrative health to ensure that you are correctly supplementing in the appropriate amounts.

-If you’re looking for a nonmedical treatment but can’t attend in-person therapy for any reason, consider online counseling.
-Online therapy can be a welcome option for people living with heightened stress and anxiety because they can get the support they need from the comfort of their own homes.
+If you’re looking for a nonmedical treatment but face barriers to in-person support, consider online counseling through a platform like BetterHelp.
+Online therapy can be a welcome option for people living with heightened stress and anxiety because they can receive support from any location with an internet connection.
 Research also supports the efficacy of online therapy, showing it can be equally as effective as in-person therapy for depression with the added benefits of convenience and availability.
-Through a platform like BetterHelp, you can reach specialists in various fields of mental health, including those with a specialization in depressive disorders.
+Through an online therapy platform, you can reach specialists in various fields of mental health, including those with a specialization in depressive disorders.

 Online therapy can also allow individuals to take control of their schedules.
 With many therapists offering appointment times outside of standard business hours, you may be able to select an appointment in the early morning, late at night, or on the weekend.
 In addition, you may be able to receive extra resources like worksheets or webinars to use after sessions.